 Educational institution and program information.
-Pertinent details about the institution should be included in the report: the program's approval status, entrance requirements, length, scope and language of instruction.
+Pertinent details about the institution should be included in the report to the regulatory body: the program's approval status, entrance requirements, length, scope and language of instruction for didactic and clinicals and the program's accreditation state.
 To make informed licensure decisions, it is also helpful for boards to know what the credential will be used for upon program completion.